supreet11agrawal/Proposal/Proposal.md

 Summing up, on an average I would be able to give 40-50 hours per week in the period of GSoC.

 ### Post GSOC period

-I will continue my work on the stats module and work on introducing new Stochastic Processes.
-I would also work upon exporting expressions of random variables to other libraries which has been listed under the project ideas page.
+I will continue my work in Sympy and on the stats module and work on introducing new Stochastic Processes.
+I would also work upon increasing robustness of the module and improving the multivariate distributions.

+Post GSoC, one important thing which can be changed is to make unevaluated version of `probability`.
+This can be understood as `Integral` which is the unevaluated version of `integrate`. `doit()` will be used to evaluate the probability explicity in this case.
+This approach was a result of discussion with [Mr. Fransesco Bonazzi](https://github.com/Upabjojr) and I am quite excited to work upon this.

 ## Contributions to Sympy
 ### Pull requests